Sliced Wasserstein distance between probability measures on Hilbert spaces: Sliced Wasserstein Distance on

 \end{definition}

+Recall that in $\mathbb R^d$, the Borel measure on $\mathbb{S}^{d-1}$ is often taken as $\mathcal{H}^{d-1}$.
+In the infinite dimensional case, we can also choose some special measure.
 In particular, we can take $\gamma_S$ the surface measure on $S$ associated to a non degenerate centered Gaussian measure on $X$. \begin{definition}[Gaussian as reference measure] Given $\gamma\in\mathcal P(X)$ be a non degenerate centered Gaussian measure on $X$.
 Let $\mu,\nu\in\mathcal P_p(X)$, the $p$-sliced Wasserstein distance (with respect to $\gamma$) is defined as

 where $\gamma_S$ is the surface measure on $S$ associated to $\gamma$, and $\gamma_S(S)=\int_{\|\theta\|=1}1\gamma_S(\dd\theta)$. \end{definition}